Kong/docs.konghq.com/app/konnect/migrate.md

 * Running {{site.base_gateway}} (not the open-source package)
 * Are at least version 2.3 or higher

-Turn any self-hosted nodes into cloud data plane nodes by registering them through the Runtime Manager and adjusting their configurations, or power down the old instances and create new data plane nodes through {{site.konnect_saas}}.
+Turn any self-managed nodes into cloud data plane nodes by registering them through the Runtime Manager and adjusting their configurations, or power down the old instances and create new data plane nodes through {{site.konnect_saas}}.